hyperledger-solang/solang/docs/language.rst

 Solidity Language
 =================

-The Solidity language support by Solang is compatible with the `Ethereum Foundation Solidity Compiler <https://github.com/ethereum/solidity/>`_ with these caveats:
+The Solidity language supported by Solang is compatible with the `Ethereum Foundation Solidity Compiler <https://github.com/ethereum/solidity/>`_ with these caveats: